vectra-ai-research/derf/docs/attack-techniques/aws/rds-share-snapshot.md

 This attack has two different ways to share a RDS DB Snapshot externally.
-- The first option shares a RDS DB Snapshot with "all" - everyone.
+- The first option shares a RDS DB Snapshot with "all",  aka everyone.
 - The second case shares a RDS DB Snapshot with an external, fictitious AWS account, (012345678912)

 #### Attacker Actions: